Minding Your Inventory Drivers As Recession Lurks: A Guide by a Supply Chain Consultant

-If you’re leading, running, executing, or accountable for the performance of a supply chain and you’re not intimately aware of what your inventories are doing, it’s not too late to get curious.
+If you’re leading, running, executing, or accountable for the performance of a supply chain for a client and you’re not intimately aware of what your inventories are doing, it’s not too late to get curious.

 There isn’t a clear-cut definition of a recession or when we’re in one, or what the repercussions might be, but we can be sure that the inflation we’ve been experiencing and an upward adjustment of interest rates that make purchasing more expensive will have some sort of an impact on consumer demand patters.